 Cylinder Head Removal.-Whenever the cylinder head is removed it is obvious that the oil delivery pipe and return pipes will have to be disconnected and the two nuts securing the bracket between the engine and the radiator removed altogether.
 The cylinder head holding-down bolts should be slackened off in the order shown in Illustration No. 21.
-A $\frac{2}{3}$ in. special ring spanner is required, and one of these is included in the tool kit.
+A $\frac{3}{8}$ in. special ring spanner is required, and one of these is included in the tool kit.
 A copper and asbestos gasket is fitted between the cylinder head and the cylinder block, and if ordinary care is employed there is no reason why this should be damaged in removal.
 The joint between the cylinder head and the block may have become tight, due to the presence of carbon and jointing compound.
 It will be noticed that there are notches in the gasket on either side and these are to allow a screwdriver or similar instrument to be inserted for the purpose of easing the head without damaging the gasket.
 Even so, a certain amount of care should be exercised.

 After the cylinder head has been removed, stuff the open ends of the cylinders with clean rag to prevent particles of carbon, etc., from getting on to the cylinder walls.
-The cylinder head can then be dealt with.
-First remove the camshaft, taking care to ease off the nuts evenly, noting the position of the Belleville and thrust washers.
-It will be noted that each valve is numbered in relation to the number on the face of the cylinder head.
-The valve springs are secured by means of split cotters, and to remove each valve the cylinder head should be placed on the bench, combustion chamber side downwards, with a wood block or suitable packing piece which fits in the combustion space.
+The cylinder head can then be dealt with, each valve is numbered in relation to the number on the face of the cylinder head.
+The valve springs are secured by means of split cotters, and to remove each valve the cylinder head should be placed on the bench, combustion chamber side downwards, with a wood block or suitable packing piece, which fits in the combustion space.
 By depressing the spring from above the two halves of the cotter can be removed and the spring and its cap will then lift away from the valve, which can be withdrawn from below.